Ángel Guzmán: Los Angeles Dodgers

-He was named pitching coach of Venezuelan Cubs of the Chicago Cubs Venezuelan rookie team.
+Guzmán was named pitching coach of the Venezuelan Summer League Cubs, the Venezuelan rookie-level affiliate of the Chicago Cubs.

 Personal life

 His mother lives in the Dominican Republic with a sister.
 An older brother and four other sisters are still in Caracas, Venezuela.

 On 11 January 2010, one of his brother, Daniel, was shot dead in Caracas.
 He was 28 years old.